-Since April 2015, a charge cap of (broadly) 0.75% has been imposed on default arrangements in DC schemes used by the employer in relation to at least one worker as a qualifying scheme in order to discharge its automatic enrolment obligations.
+Since April 2015, a charge cap of 0.75% (current rate as of 2023/24) has been imposed on default arrangements in DC schemes used by the employer in relation to at least one worker as a qualifying scheme in order to discharge its automatic enrolment obligations.
 The charge cap encompasses all member-borne deductions paid to the pension provider or another third party, excluding transaction costs.
 It applies to:

-- members who contribute to a default arrangement from 6 April 2015; and - all those members' funds within the default arrangement, regardless of whether the contributions were made before or after 6 April 2015.
+- · members who contribute to a default arrangement from 6 April 2015; and - all those members' funds within the default arrangement, regardless of whether the contributions were made before or after 6 April 2015.